-This study shows a significant relationship between smartphone usage duration and myopia incidence in elementary school children in Kediri City (p = 0.001).
+This study shows a significant relationship between smartphone usage duration and myopia incidence in elementary school children in Kediri City (p=0.001).
 Children who use smartphones for more than three hours are at a 4.5 times greater risk of developing myopia than children who use smartphones for less than three hours.

 Along with the development of technology, smartphones have become an important object in life.
 Children and young adults are now exposed to new environmental risk factors that may be related to myopia, namely digital devices.
 Smartphones, tablets, and computers are used at a very early age, both at home and school.
 Children are the fastestgrowing population of smartphone users (12).
-This study shows a significant relationship between the duration of smartphone use and myopia.

-This result aligns with the research of McCrann et al. (12) on 418 students.
 Statistically, myopia is significantly related to increasing smartphone data usage in a day.
-Another study conducted by Foreman et al. (13) found that the usage of digital screens is linked to myopia or an increase in the axial length.
+Another study conducted by Foreman et al (13) found that the usage of digital screens is linked to myopia or an increase in the axial length.
 The study revealed that smartphone use for more than two hours per day increases the risk of myopia by 8.33 times compared to less than two hours per day.